dancer1325/backstage/plugins/catalog-backend-module-openapi/README.md

 # Catalog Backend Module to resolve $refs in yaml documents

-This is an extension module to the Catalog backend, providing extensions to resolve $refs in yaml documents.
+* == extension module to the Catalog backend / resolve $refs | ".yaml"

-With this you can split your yaml documents into multiple files and reference them.
-They will be bundled, using an UrlReader, during processing and stored as a single specification.

-This is useful for OpenAPI and AsyncAPI specifications.
+  * allows
+    * ".yaml" -- can be split into -- multiple files & reference them
+      * how does it work?
+        * -- via -- UrlReader -> they are bundled
+        * -- stored as a -- 1! specification
+  * uses
+    * OpenAPI specifications
+    * AsyncAPI specifications

 ## Installation